aiven/aiven-docs/docs/products/opensearch/howto/opensearch-log-integration.md

 ## Disable logs integration

-If you no longer wish to send logs from your service to OpenSearch, follow these steps to disable the integration:
+To stop sending logs from your service to OpenSearch, disable the integration:

 1. In your Aiven for OpenSearch service, go to the **Integrations** screen and locate the